tomasz-blasz/firebolt-apis/requirements/specifications/media/media-capabilities.md

 To facilitate this, the `MediaCapabilities` module will provide convenience methods that encapsulate the media-playing capabilities of the device as well as any of its connected peripherals, including (but not limited to) displays, sound bars, and receivers.

-These values **MUST NOT** change without a settings change, peripheral change, or firmware update.

 ### 4.1.
 Supported Audio Modes

 The `MediaCapabilities` module **MUST** have an `audioModes` method that returns an array of `Media.AudioMode` values describing the audio modes commonly supported across all relevant peripherals in the user's AV chain.